daidodo/format-imports-vscode/README.md

 // Number of empty lines after all import statements.
 "tsImportSorter.configuration.emptyLinesAfterAllImports": 1,

+// Whether to remove the last slash when normalizing paths.
+"tsImportSorter.configuration.removeLastSlashInPath": false,

+// Whether to remove the last 'index' when normalizing paths.
+"tsImportSorter.configuration.removeLastIndexInPath": false,

 // Whether to enable debug mode and print detailed logs to the output channel.
 "tsImportSorter.configuration.development.enableDebug": false,
 ```